TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

     supportTopicIds="32636757"
     resourceTags=""
     productPesIds="15585"
-    cloudEnvironments="public,fairfax,blackforest,mooncake, usnat, ussec"
+    cloudEnvironments="public, fairfax, blackforest, mooncake, usnat, ussec"
     ownershipId="AzureData_AzureCosmosDB"
 />

 # Upgrade to MongoDB API engine version 3.6

-## To take advantage of the latest version of Azure Cosmos DB's API for MongoDBYour database account, you need to migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account .
+## To take advantage of the latest version of Azure Cosmos DB's API for MongoDBYour database account, you need to migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account.

 <!--issueDescription-->